Mining Tools in 2022—A Guide to Mining Equipment and Mining Machines

-The type of minerals and mining techniques that a mining operation is trying to extract will directly inform which tools miners use in their work.
+The type of minerals that a mining operation is trying to extract and the mining techniques they're using to extract those minerals directly informs the types of tools that miners use in their work.

 - Extraction.
 Extraction consists of digging, drilling, or blasting into the earth to extract minerals.